 Perform an analysis allowing for the possibility that the standard deviation of fibrinogen might differ across groups defined by presence of absence of prior history of CVD.

+5 points (Minus 5 points for no discussion of the results in the table.)

 Methods: Mean fibrinogen in all subjects and separately for participants with and without prior diagnosis of CVD will be analyzed using t-test by “prevdis,” assuming unequal variances.